About Noosaga

 What Is Noosaga

-For each subfield, Noosaga tries to answer a practical question: what are the main frameworks here, what came before what, which schools argued with each other, and what should a newcomer see first?
-The answer appears as timelines, framework overviews, concept maps, prerequisite graphs, and source cues.
+For each subfield, Noosaga asks a practical question: what are the main frameworks here, what came before what, which schools argued with each other, and what should a newcomer see first?
+The answer appears as timelines, overviews, concept maps, learning paths, and references for deeper checking.

 Why It Exists